 The International Longevity Centre Canada (ILC-Canada) is an independent think tank created in 2015 and situated in Ottawa, Ontario.
 Our mission is to propose ideas and guidance for policies addressing population aging based on international and domestic research and practice with a view to bettering the lives of Canadians.
 We do this through knowledge development and exchange, recommendations of evidence-based polices, social mobilization, and networking.

 The ILC-Canada is a member of the Global Alliance of International Longevity Centres, an international consortium with member organizations in 17 countries.
 The Global Secretariat is located in the United States.
-Our co-presidents are Baroness Sally Greengross, President of the ILC- UK and Dr. Alexandre Kalache, President of ILC-Brazil.
+Our co-presidents are Dr. Alexandre Kalache, President of ILC-Brazil and Dr. Mary Ann Tsao, President of ILC-Singapore.

 Supporting our ILC Global Alliance: